code-shoily/elixir-diary-src/content/post/day-0.md

 I have always loved Clojure's threading macros.
 Looks like Elixir has one too.
 And it looks awesome with Firacode ligatures!

-I must admit, I was a little baffled with some of the Map examples I saw, `%{ 2 => "Two"}` works but `%{2: "Two"}` spits out an error.
+I must admit, I was a little confused with some of the Map examples I saw, `%{ 2 => "Two"}` works but `%{2: "Two"}` spits out an error.
 And what's with this `[:x 25, :y 30]` thingy?
 Looks like I need to inspect the APIs better and get a good understanding of Atoms and Tuples.

-## Okay then...
+## Okay then

-This was just random scribbles on my part, hence the day 0 bit.
+This was just random scribbles on my part, hence the *day 0* bit.
 I just wanted to do a quick run down on Elixir and see how things fall and write-up whatever came out.
 And I must say, Elixir seems to have potential of being a super fun language.
 So far, it seemed braing and sanity friendly to me.
 And I find the code beautiful too.
 I'm glad I took it.

 I am tired right now.
 That's all exploration for me that I'd write about.
-I'll just go and explore more on my own and share it tomorrow?
+I'll just go and explore more (i.e string, structs etc) on my own and share it tomorrow?